-Over 15,500 children and adolescents under 20 years of age are diagnosed with cancer each year in the United States.
-450 of those children and adolescents are from Michigan.
-Research and improvements in health care have decreased the U.S. childhood cancer death rate by nearly 55 percent over the last four decades.
-In Michigan, the childhood cancer death rate has decreased by 60 percent in the past three decades.
+Over 15,600 children and adolescents under 20 years of age are diagnosed with cancer each year in the United States.1 About 470 of those children and adolescents are from Michigan.2 Research improvements in health care have let to major decreases in U.S. childhood cancer death rates in the last few decades.
+In Michigan, the childhood cancer death rate has decreased by almost 40% in the past three decades.3

 Childhood cancer data are available on the MiTracking data portal.